SamuelNgundi/Maze3D/README.md

 ## How to develop without a game engine

-To make the game, I used the C language because i already knew some of it, *(I could have tried the C++)* and the most important thing here was to find **the thing** to be able to do a game without a game engine, this thing is the SDL library.
+To make the game, I used the C language because i already knew some of it, *(I could have tried using C++)* and the most important thing here was to find **the thing** to be able to do a game without a game engine, this thing is the SDL library.